Hungarian cuisine: Hungarian meals

 Lunch is the major meal of the day, traditionally with several courses, but often just one course in modern times.
 Cold or hot appetizers may be served sometimes (for example, fish, egg or liver), then soup.
 Soup is followed by a main dish.
-The main dish is a dish including meat, side dishes and salad (or pickled vegetables - paprika, cucumber, sauerkraut, etc.), which precedes the dessert.
+The main dish is a dish including meat, side dishes and salad (such as the uborkasaláta, a typical sidedish made with smetana, paprika and continental cucumber) or savanyúság (from pickled vegetables - paprika, cucumber, sauerkraut, etc.), which precedes the dessert.
 Fruit may follow.
 In Hungary, pancakes (or rather, crepes) may be served as a main dish or as a dessert but not for breakfast.
 Salad is typically served with meat dishes, made of lettuce with tomatoes, cucumbers and onions, or some pickled variant of them.
 A simple thin sliced cucumber or tomato salad in vinaigrette is also typical.
 Salads such as Salade Olivier or potato salad are made of boiled potatoes, vegetables, hard-boiled eggs, mushrooms, fried or boiled meat or fish, in vinaigrette, aspic or mayonnaise.
 These salads are eaten as appetizers or even as a main course.

 Some people and children eat a light meal in the afternoon, called uzsonna, usually an open sandwich, pastry, slice of cake or fruit.

 Dinner is typically less important than lunch, and there is no typical Hungarian dinner.
 It may either be a lunch-type meal, with multiple courses and the same foods one would serve for lunch, or it could be the same as a traditional Hungarian breakfast, with bread, cold cuts, cheeses, tomatoes and peppers as described above.
 When dinner is an important occasion it will be prepared the same way and with the same courses a full lunch would be.
 When it's not an important occasion, it's a good time to eat leftovers.

 Hungarian meal times are somewhat flexible.
 Typical times are as follows: Breakfast 6-9 am; Lunch 12 noon-2 pm; Dinner 6-9 pm.